 In view of the above, the starting point of the first section will be the problems of logic.
-The logic we employ most of the time is predicate logic of Whitehead and Russell (partly preceded by Frege), together with set theory.
-Both predicate logic and set theory are doubtlessly brilliant works created by the best of human minds, but they do suffer from some undeniable deficiencies (for some of them, see: Smith 2005).
-These deficiencies are not fallacies (Russell's paradox and similar challenges are indeed resolvable), but could be classed as "technical" problems.
+The logic we employ most of the time is the predicate logic of Whitehead and Russell (partly preceded by Frege), together with set theory.
+Both predicate logic and set theory are doubtlessly brilliant works created by the best of human minds, but they do suffer from some undeniable deficiencies (for some of them, see Smith 2005).
+These deficiencies are not fallacies (Russell's paradox and similar challenges are indeed resolvable), but could be classified as "technical" problems.
 They actually relate to this system’s inability to formally express some of the simplest reasonable inferences that we all know how to make in our everyday lives.
 Thus, for example, in predicate calculus we cannot formalize the simple inference: "Mary is eating an apple, therefore Mary is eating."
 The inference "Mary is eating an apple, and an apple is a fruit, therefore Mary is eating a fruit" can be formalized only by an inelegant series of sentences, and even then will not be fully accurate.
-Instead of saying "apple is a fruit" we will have to say "all apples are fruit," which is not quite the same: The latter relates to the extension of the concept, the former to its intension.
-In other words “apple is a fruit” tells us something about the concept of apple and not just on the overlap between the set of apples and the set of fruit (If all dinosaurs are dead, that doesn't mean that being dead is a part of the concept of dinosaur).
+Instead of saying "an apple is a fruit" we will have to say "all apples are fruit," which is not quite the same: The latter relates to the extension of the concept, the former to its intension.
+In other words, “an apple is a fruit” tells us something about the concept of apple and not just about the overlap between the set of apples and the set of fruit (if all dinosaurs are dead, that doesn't mean that being dead is a part of the concept of dinosaur).
 For this purpose we need to develop a calculus that will also formalize internal relations within concepts, in what we will call (following Zalta 2020, 13.1.5, p.
-588, and others) the mereology of concepts, that will be developed in the first section of this book.
-Similarly, set theory too does not correspond with some of our everyday reasonable inferences: If all the tourists of a certain group get soaked in the rain, we will say that the group was soaked in the rain.
-In set theory, on the other hand, we will never be able to say it about the set of all those tourists, for a set is an abstract entity.
+588, and others) the mereology of concepts, which will be developed in the first section of this book.
+Similarly, set theory too fails to correspond with some of our everyday reasonable inferences: if all the tourists of a certain group get soaked in the rain, we will say that the group was soaked in the rain.
+In set theory, on the other hand, we will never be able to say that about the set of all those tourists, for a set is an abstract entity.
 For this purpose we will have to develop a new theory, which we will call collection theory, based on the collection-item relation.
-But even that will not be enough; there is something in common between the relations set-member, collection-item and whole-part, leading to the development of a more complex, overarching theory, which will be named manifold theory.
-That, too, will be expounded in the first section of the book.
-And no less important: We must make sure that all of these will be incorporated into a single logical system, that of Concept Calculus.
-That, too, will be done in the first section.
+But even that will not be enough; there is something in common between the relations set-member, collection-item and whole-part, leading to the development of a more complex, overarching theory, which will be named manifold theory, which will also be expounded in the first section of the book.
+And no less important: we must make sure that all of these will be incorporated into a single logical system, that of Concept Calculus, which will also be done in the first section.